Corning Inc.: History

 In 1977, considerable attention was given to Corning's Z Glass project.
 Z Glass was a product used in television picture tubes.
 Due to a number of factors, the exact nature of which are subject to dispute, this project was considered a steep loss in profit and productivity.
 The following year the project made a partial recovery.
 This incident has been cited as a case study by the Harvard School of Business.

+In 1982, Corning purchased a 6.5 percent stake in Genentech and, as part of the same agreement, the two companies formed an equal joint venture called Genencor to develop industrial enzymes using recombinant DNA technology.

 In 1998, the kitchenware division of Corning Inc. responsible for the development of Pyrex spun off from its parent company as Corning Consumer Products Company, subsequently renamed Corelle Brands.
 Corning Inc. no longer manufactures or markets consumer products, only industrial ones.

 Company profits soared in the late 1990s during the dot-com boom, and Corning expanded its fiber operations significantly through the acquisition of telecommunications company Oak Industries and building several new plants.
 The company also entered the photonics market, investing heavily with the intent of becoming the leading provider of complete fiber-optic systems.
 Failure to succeed in photonics and the collapse in 2000 of the dot-com market had a major impact on the company, and Corning stock plummeted to $1 per share.
 However, As of 2007 the company had posted five straight years of improving financial performance.

+In 2013, Samsung Display sold its stake in its decades-long CRT glass venture to Corning in exchange for a position in Corning stock amounting to 7.93% of the company in 2026.